mike-ward/talk-riotjs/slides.md

 -   Create tags with ES6, Typescript, CoffeeScript, Jade, LiveScript or any pre-processor you want

--   Integrate with NPM, CommonJS, AMD, Bower or Component
+-   Integrate with NPM, CommonJS, AMD, Bower...

--   Develop with Gulp, Grunt or Browserify plugins
+-   Develop with Gulp, Grunt, Browserify, WebPack...

---
+-- learning-curve

 ### Small Learning Curve